Vigo Ordnance Plant: Bio-weapons production

 After U.S. BW scientists worked through the problems presented by trying to mass-produce bombs that were to be filled with a deadly biological agent, the production line was essentially ready to operate.
-The line would fill the British four pound anthrax bombs with an anthrax slurry and then cluster them into the M26 cluster adapter, to form the M33 cluster bomb.
+The line would fill the British four-pound anthrax bombs with an anthrax slurry and then cluster them into the M26 cluster adapter to form the M33 cluster bomb.
 Before production could begin, however, safety testing commenced.
-The scientific director of the U.S. BW program, Ira Baldwin, selected Walter Nevius, a specialist in pathogen containment, to lead the safety inspections which began when he arrived at Vigo in the summer 1944.
+The scientific director of the U.S. BW program, Ira Baldwin, selected Walter Nevius, a specialist in pathogen containment, to lead the safety inspections, which began when he arrived at Vigo in the summer of 1944.

 Nevius was considered conscientious, so much so that at one point the Army wanted to replace him; this resulted in Baldwin resigning his position and becoming an "advisor" to the U.S. BW program.
 The testing regimen that followed extended well into 1945.
-The first tests ran water through the system, to ensure there were no leaks.
-A second round of tests were run with an anthrax simulant, Bacillus globigii.
-The plant was pronounced water-tight by Nevius in April 1945 and trial runs with the simulant began in June.
+The first tests ran water through the system to ensure there were no leaks.
+A second round of tests was run with an anthrax simulant, Bacillus globigii.
+The plant was pronounced watertight by Nevius in April 1945, and trial runs with the simulant began in June.

-By the time the plant was ready to produce the simulant the end of World War II was on the horizon.
+By the time the plant was ready to produce the simulant, the end of World War II was on the horizon.
 The plant was able to produce about 8,000 pounds of B. globgii before production was halted in October 1945, but was never able to produce any BW agents, including anthrax, before the war ended.
 As October 1945 ended, approximately $800,000 worth of equipment at Vigo was declared surplus.
-Eighteen boxcars were loaded with caustics, sulfuric acid, bleach, tributyl phosphate and 765,000 explosive detonators and shipped elsewhere for storage.
-Vigo Ordnance plant was placed on "stand-by" in December 1945, in reality, the demilitarization process had already begun.
+Eighteen boxcars were loaded with caustics, sulfuric acid, bleach, tributyl phosphate, and 765,000 explosive detonators and shipped elsewhere for storage.
+The Vigo Ordnance plant was placed on "standby" in December 1945; in reality, the demilitarization process had already begun.

 Demilitarization

-The plant remained on standby to produce "highly classified material" and in February 1947 four areas of the plant were declared restricted.
-On April 30, 1947 demilitarization of the Vigo Plant began; this allowed prospective buyers to inspect the site.
+The plant remained on standby to produce "highly classified material", and in February 1947, four areas of the plant were declared restricted.
+On April 30, 1947, demilitarization of the Vigo Plant began; this allowed prospective buyers to inspect the site.
 Even with the earlier equipment removal, the fermenters remained behind.
-On December 15, 1947 the Pfizer company executed a 20-year lease agreement with the government to take over the Vigo site.
-The company would begin antibiotic manufacture at Vigo in 1948 but the military continued to liquidate the surrounding land into 1949.
-That year a 1500 acre tract was acquired by the Bureau of Prisons to be used as agricultural land, other portions of the Vigo property were acquired by various private entities.
+On December 15, 1947, the Pfizer company executed a 20-year lease agreement with the government to take over the Vigo site.
+The company would begin antibiotic manufacture at Vigo in 1948, but the military continued to liquidate the surrounding land into 1949.
+That year a 1500 acre tract was acquired by the Bureau of Prisons to be used as agricultural land; other portions of the Vigo property were acquired by various private entities.
 The BW production facilities at Vigo were eventually replaced by a more modern factory at Pine Bluff Arsenal in 1954.